AreaLayer/.github/profile/README.md

 *Dagda: Trade options on the Liquid Network

-*Asgard: Wallet baccked by  Statechain, Lightning and Portico Exchange
+*Asgard: Wallet backed by  Statechain, Lightning and Portico Exchange